+Background

-Background: Attitudes towards vaccines have affected COVID-19 vaccination programs in many countries.
-This study sought to evaluate the effects of general perceptions on the safety and health concerns and the confidence in COVID-19 vaccines on its uptake in Ghana.
+A major component of rolled-out COVID-19 pandemic response and preparedness is the administration of vaccines.
+Globally, resistance towards vaccination programs are well known and documented.
+This study sought to evaluate the effects of general vaccine health perceptions and the confidence in COVID-19 vaccine safety towards uptake in Ghana.

+Methods

-Methods: A cross-sectional online survey was conducted between January and March 2021.
-The outcome variables for this study were "Taking mandatory COVID-19 vaccine" and "Taking voluntary COVID-19 vaccine".
-The data were subjected to both descriptive (frequency, percentages, and chi-square tests) and inferential (complementary log-log logistic regression) analyses.
+A cross sectional online survey involving 620 Ghanaians was conducted.
+The data was subjected to both descriptive (frequency, percentages, and chi-square tests) and inferential (nested binary logistic regression) analyses.